zagm/WordPress-Plugin-Boilerplate/README.md

 ### Prerequisites

-You need to have [Composer](https://getcomposer.org/) installed to be able to run this project-
+You need to have [Composer](https://getcomposer.org/) installed to be able to run this project.

 ### Installing